dweggyness/AltReality-Project2/docs/index.md

 ![Screenshot](https://www.imgur.com/YvFa0eV.pngg)
 - **Room 3**
   After implementing the room 2, the work with room 3 was a less painful.
 We decided to implememnt the interaction with the Ray and Number Pad.
+I believe that it is pretty obvious what the numpad means, especially when you try to write something for the first time, the user understands that there are only 3 numbers needed.
 This tutorial: https://www.youtube.com/watch?v=4tW7XpAiuDg really helped me in the Room 3 implementation.
 Following the video, I decided to also add the canvas buttons for the Number Pad.
 I found out that we can add the function for click events on buttons right in the Unity Editor.
 For the logic, this function below is here:
   ```
    public void OnClick(int t){
         string resnow = "";